Diamond Dealer — Mobridge, SD Since 1941

 Is selling different from pawning diamond jewelry?

 Yes.
-Selling is a permanent outright transaction — you receive cash and the item stays with us.
-Pawning uses the jewelry as collateral for a short-term loan — you can reclaim it when you repay the loan amount plus fees.
+Selling is a permanent outright transaction: you receive cash and the item stays with us.
+Pawning uses the jewelry as collateral for a short-term loan, and you can reclaim it when you repay the loan amount plus fees.
 A pawn loan requires no credit check.

-Bring your diamond ring, estate jewelry, loose diamond, or gold jewelry to Larsen's Jewelry & Half Interest Pawn at 211 N Main St in Mobridge — or text photos first for a quick initial look before you make the drive.
+Bring your diamond ring, estate lot, antique piece, loose diamond, or gold jewelry to Larsen's Jewelry & Half Interest Pawn at 211 N Main St in Mobridge — or text photos first for a quick initial look before you make the drive.
+Shopping instead?
+Call and ask what is in the case.
+No appointment needed either way.